Biography of William Richard Morris

 1893: Morris works at 16 James Street, Oxford as a repairer of bicycles in the shed at the bottom of his father’s garden with the starting capital of £4.

 1912: He designs his first car, the bull nosed Morris, at his car repair garage at Longwall Street, Oxford.
 Large scale production of this car is moved to a disused military training college in Hollow Way, Cowley, Oxfordshire.

-1913: The introduction of the first Morris Oxford car.
+1913: The first Morris Oxford car is introduced.
 He becomes known as “The English Henry Ford”.

 1914: The Cowley factory is turned over to the making of munitions for the war effort during the First World War.

 1925: The annual output of motor cars from Cowley is now 56,000.

 1926: Morris buys Huntercombe Golf Course to indulge in his favourite sport.

 1928: He has a bad reaction to anaesthetics when he has an operation to remove his appendix and always stored the appendix in a jar in a cupboard on the first floor of his house.

 1933: He buys Nuffield Place, near Wallingford, as it was near the golf course.

 1937: He endows Nuffield College, Oxford. and sets up a Professorship of Anaesthesia at Oxford University as he had always wanted to become a doctor and remembered his traumatic operation of 1928.

 1943: The Nuffield foundation is begun with a gift of £10 million in shares from the Morris Motors company.
 He was to give over £30 million to charity during his life, mainly to medical and scientific causes.